Written by Scribendi

-In today's Internet- and email-driven society, the need to write a formal letter arises less often than in the past.
+In today's email-driven society, the need to write a formal letter rarely arises.
 However, it is still occasionally necessary to present a formal letter to obtain information, to apply for an academic program or a job, to write a complaint letter, or simply to express your opinion in an effective and coherent manner.

 State the purpose of your formal letter in the first paragraph and don't veer from the subject.
 Try to avoid flowery language or long words.
 Keep the letter short and to the point.
 This excerpt from Strunk and White's The Elements of Style (4th edition) provides the perfect rule of thumb: